 The seasons play opposites, which is a strange thing about living in San Francisco.
-There can be 75 degree days in February and 57 degree days in July.
-Those summer days feel extra chilly thanks to dew and fog in the air.
+There can be 75-degree days in February and 57-degree days in July.
+Those summer days feel extra chilly, thanks to the dew and fog in the air.

 Summer is also known for its wild temperature swings.
-One day, you won’t reach 60, and a few days later, there will be a 95-degree scorcher.
+One day, it won’t reach 60, and a few days later, there will be a 95-degree scorcher.

 My favorite month in San Francisco is September, which is when the city finally has its “summer.”
 The fog lets up, the sun comes out, and the parks and outdoor restaurants fill up.
 This is when it’s truly glorious to be living in San Francisco.

 However, no matter what time of year it is, no matter how hot the daytime is, you should always layer up.